anuj-agrawal-0705/Book-Tickets-APIs/README.md

 1. *At a given time maximun 20 tickets can be booked.*

-1. *Tickets gets deleted automatically, 8 hours after the ticket timing.*
+1. *Tickets get deleted automatically, 8 hours after the ticket timing.*

 1. *Testing of all the endpoints*